so many ways our fathers mark us

 the skin we put on, a way of letting our fathers speak

-through and for us, with each other
+through and for us, with each other,

 always a hair's breadth away from refusal

-and later the heft and weight of language
+and later the heft and weight of language,

 oar and rudder on the palate, finding our own

-stained grammar in the wood-ash of their passing,
+stained grammar in the wood-ash of their passing

-heaving the smoking axes on our tongues
+heaving their smoking axes on our tongues

 reminders also that memory turns to seed